Home | Blog Index | Blog Archives | Christianity & Faith Essays

-While this system has some caveats, as many do (like a looming cold front and the prospect of early-day convection), it nonetheless meets my criteria for a chase trip as it's currently shown.
-For the first time this season, I'm out of the "red zone" on chase expedition probabilities.
-The tentative plan is for a departure on Monday the 6th for two days of Plains chasing, followed by a Midwestern setup back near home on the 9th.
+While this system has some caveats, as many do (like a looming cold front and the prospect of early-day convection), it nonetheless meets my criteria for a weather expedition as it's currently shown.
+For the first time this season, I'm out of the "red zone" on weather expedition probabilities.
+The tentative plan is for a departure on Monday the 6th for two days of Plains observing, followed by a Midwestern setup back near home on the 9th.

 As this system departs, a cold front should push to the Gulf on Friday, resetting the moisture regime.
 After that, models have been having trouble locking in on what pattern will follow.
 Indications have ranged from a deep central US trough (meaning eastern US severe weather) to a southern-stream jet similar to what we saw in April (which would indicate southern Texas/Dixie severe storms).
 It's simply too soon to have much of an idea on what to expect during this period until the models can settle down.
 At any rate, the Plains moisture fetch will likely need a few days to recover, consequently, it's unlikely that a Plains trip will continue into or begin during the May 10-15 period.

 The following table charts the probabilities for a Plains weather expedition taking place for the date ranges shown: